ocyj/shb-export/README.md

 # README

 Export your transactions from Handelsbanken's web page.
+Requires Python 3.13.

 ## Set up for development